GabrielGrabalos/GabrielGrabalos/README.md

 ## 🔭 Projects

-- [Solar Sytem Website](https://github.com/GabrielGrabalos/Solar-System-Website): A beautiful an interactive website to teatch children about our solar system.
+- [Solar System Website](https://github.com/GabrielGrabalos/Solar-System-Website): A beautiful and interactive website to teach children about our solar system.

 ## 🌱 Currently Learning

-Just like technology never stops getting better, I never stop learning and will never stop.
-While still studying what my school provides me, I still like to explore everything I can.
-Currently I'm interested in artificial intelligenceand and cloud computing platforms like Firebase, AWS and Azure.
+Just like technology never stops advancing, I never stop learning.
+While I study what my school provides me, I also like to explore everything I can.
+Currently, I'm interested in artificial intelligence, especially generative models, and cloud computing platforms like Firebase, AWS, and Azure for developing secure database-driven applications.

 ## 📫 How to Reach Me